apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 In order to test the full Nightly Pipeline, and in order to avoid any problem, you will need to change some env in [Jenkinsfile.nightly](../Jenkinsfile.nightly), create jobs in Jenkins and setup some credentials.

-* Have a specific container registry and credentials registered with `push` rights on it.
+* Have a specific container registry and credentials registered with `push` rights on it
+* Have a specific Maven repository to deploy jar artifacts

+#### Create specific Maven repository for nightly testing

-* For deploying runtimes artifacts, and to avoid any conflict with main repository on snapshot artifacts, you will need to provide a nexus repository to deploy the artifacts (see [nexus-operator](https://github.com/m88i/nexus-operator)).
+For deploying runtimes artifacts, and to avoid any conflict with main repository on snapshot artifacts, you will need to provide a nexus repository to deploy the artifacts.

+If don't have one already, you can create one with the [nexus-operator](https://github.com/m88i/nexus-operator).

+**IMPORTANT:** We don't support yet specific user's repository.
+Anonymous user needs to have push rights to it.

 #### Change pipeline envs for nightly testing